Are you ready to join the conversation?

 There will eventually come a time where you and another Twitter chat user disagree on the answer to a question: and that’s okay!
 Healthy debate is a fun way to gain new insight on topics you’re familiar with.
 The key is to remain respectful and avoid making your disagreements personal.

 7. Build connections after the chat ends

 After the chat ends, be sure to follow your favorite participants as well as the host.
 Oftentimes, people will follow you back!
 This is a great way to keep connections going after the Twitter chat has ended.

 Congratulations, you’re ready to join the conversation!
 We hope this guide has been an easy way to better understand Twitter chats.

 Psst!
 Did you know?
-G2 is launching our own Twitter chat on July 18, 2019.
+G2 launched our very own Twitter chat #G2Fireside.
 Follow us on Twitter and join us on every other Thursday for mind-blowing chats lead by industry experts!